-In debating the first Massachusetts Constitution in 1780, John Lowell, lawyer of Newburyport and Roxbury, proposed that ordained ministers should be barred from serving in the state’s legislature.
+In debating the first Massachusetts Constitution in 1780, John Lowell, lawyer of Newburyport and Roxbury, had a proposal.
+Ordained ministers should be barred from serving in the state’s legislature.
 William Gordon, not a man easily silenced, launched an attack on the idea.

-Minister of the Third Parish Church of Roxbury, Gordon was an outspoken man, and the attack on the clergy was not something he would quietly tolerate.
+Minister of the Third Parish Church of Roxbury, Gordon was an outspoken man.
+The attack on the clergy was not something he would quietly tolerate.

-He crossed John Adams in opposing his proposed limits on amendments to the first Massachusetts Constitution.
-Gordon suspected the founders of the Constitution wanted to prevent future generations tampering with their work.
+He opposed John Adams’ proposed limits on amendments to the first Massachusetts Constitution.
+Gordon suspected the founders of the Constitution wanted to prevent future generations from tampering with their work.

 “He is an eternal talker, and somewhat vain, and not accurate nor judicious; fond of being thought a man of influence at headquarters; he is a good man, but wants a guide,” John Adams wrote of him.

-Gordon was dismissed from his post of chaplain of the Provincial Congress as a result of his outspoken criticism of Massachusetts’ first, failed effort at a Constitution in 1778.
+Gordon lost his post as chaplain of the Provincial Congress because of his outspoken criticism of Massachusetts’ first, failed effort at a Constitution in 1778.

 And in his opposition to slavery, he would not be silenced.
 He was pleased by Massachusetts’ stand against slavery in its Constitution, but believed the nation needed to be united in outlawing it.